clue/reactphp-soap/README.md

 * **Async execution of functions** -
   Send any number of functions (RPCs) to the remote web service in parallel and process their responses as soon as results come in.
-  The Promise-based design provides a *sane* interface to working with out of bound responses.
+  The Promise-based design provides a *sane* interface to working with out of order responses.
 * **Async processing of the WSDL** -
   The WSDL (web service description language) file will be downloaded and processed in the background.